TritonDataCenter/manta-marlin/README.md

     # cp /zones/$(vmadm lookup alias=~ops)/root/root/.ssh/id_rsa* \
          /zones/$YOUR_DEV_ZONE_UUID/root/$YOUR_LOGIN_NAME/.ssh

+Also, if you find the tests are failing in COAL due to retries in Marlin you can set the MARLIN_TESTS_STRICT environment variable to false, like so:

+    $ export MARLIN_TESTS_STRICT=false

 Finally, devsetup also adds privileges to your user.
 You can do this manually by running this as root in your zone: